tjchaplin/signalRJS/README.md

 Check out the Docs section to see an examples for:
 * A Time server
 * A chat server
+* A private server
+* A chat server with passport authentication

 # Supported Connections